A single copy of this article may be reprinted for personal, noncommercial use only.

 In many cases, your medical history and the physical exam provide enough information for your doctor to make a diagnosis of tennis elbow.
 But if your doctor suspects that something else may be causing your symptoms, he or she may suggest X-rays or other types of imaging tests.

 Tennis elbow often gets better on its own.
 But if over-the-counter pain medications and other self-care measures aren't helping, your doctor may suggest physical therapy.
 Severe cases of tennis elbow may require surgery.

 - Learn proper form.
-Your doctor may suggest that experts evaluate your tennis technique or job tasks to determine the best steps to reduce stress on your injured tissue.
-This may mean going to a two-handed backhand in tennis or taking ergonomic steps at work to ensure that your wrist and forearm movements don't continue to contribute to your symptoms.
+Your doctor may suggest that experts evaluate your tennis technique or the movements involved with your job tasks to determine the best steps to reduce stress on your injured tissue.

 - Exercises.
 Your doctor or a physical therapist may suggest exercises to gradually stretch and strengthen your muscles, especially the muscles of your forearm.